keygen-sh/keygen-relay/README.md

 #### Release license

-Nodes can release a license by sending a `DELETE` request to the same endpoint:
+Nodes can release a license when no longer needed by sending a `DELETE` request to the same endpoint:

 ```bash
 curl -v -X DELETE "http://localhost:6349/v1/nodes/$(cat /etc/machine-id)"
 ```

-Accepts a `fingerprint`, the node fingerprint used for the claim.
+Accepts a `fingerprint`, the node fingerprint used for the lease.

 Returns `204 No Content` with no content.
-If a claim does not exist for the node, the server will return a `404 Not Found`.
+If a lease does not exist for the node, the server will return a `404 Not Found`.

 ## Logs